 How to protect your financial data while applying for a loan

 - Don’t provide your online banking credentials over the phone or email.
-A legitimate lender will never ask you for your bank credentials in this manner, they would only ask you to complete the process on their secure website.
+A legitimate lender will never ask you for your bank credentials in this way.
+They would only ask you to complete the process on their secure website.

-- If you are worried about your information, you can always ask the lender what security they have in place to protect it – for example, do they use encryption as well as if they share the information with any third parties, and how and what information they will share?
+If you’re worried about your information, you can always ask the lender what security they have in place to protect it.
+For example, which encryption protocol do they use?
+What information are they sharing with third-party partners?